MediaSFU/MediaSFUOpen/README.md

    For detailed information about available subscription plans, visit [MediaSFU Subscription Info](https://mediasfu.com/subscription-info).

-You can find more information about the available subscription plans at [MediaSFU Subscription Info](https://mediasfu.com/subscription-info).

 > **Note:**
 > The majority of subscription fees are designed to support large organizations and institutions that manage numerous users under a single profile.
 This structure allows for the efficient handling of sub-users, ensuring seamless scalability and robust support.
 The fees help cover the overhead costs associated with maintaining and servicing extensive client bases, providing reliable performance and dedicated resources to meet the needs of large-scale deployments.
 >
 > **Additional Note:**
 > If your organization does not require support for a large number of users, please contact our support team.
 We can credit your account and adjust your subscription to accommodate a reduced number of sub-user limits, ensuring you only pay for the resources you need.

+---

-## Connecting Your MediaSFU SDKs to the Community Edition Server <a name="connecting-sdk"></a>
+## Connecting Your MediaSFU SDKs to the Community Edition Server

 To connect your MediaSFU SDKs to the Community Edition server, follow these steps:
 - [**Connecting MediaSFU SDKs to the Community Edition Server**](./CONNECT.md)

+---

 ## Additional Resources